impostorsguides/impostorsguides.github.io/rbenv/part-2/2-f-content.md

 (stopping here for the day; 91710 words)

-This test covers [this block of code](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/libexec/rbenv-init#L104).
+This test covers [this block of code](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/libexec/rbenv-init#L104){:target="_blank" rel="noopener"}.
 If the value of a variable named `no_rehash` hasn't been set by the time we reach this block, then we print the string 'command rbenv rehash 2>/dev/null' to STDOUT.
 This string looks like a command that you might type into your terminal, and in fact it is.
 This particular command, `rbenv rehash`, is a command we'll get into down the road, but for now suffice it to say that "rehashing" means generating a new instance of the shim file that RBENV inserts between the user and the gem they're trying to run when they type a certain command.
 Fun fact- when you try to run a program that's installed via "gem install", you're really running an RBENV file called a "shim" which tells RBENV to run that program for you, using your currently-installed Ruby version.
 Shims are a big part of how RBENV does its job of cleanly managing your Ruby version.

-When we start analyzing the command file, we'll see that these commands which are printed to STDOUT are actually captured by something called [command substitution](https://web.archive.org/web/20221010044921/https://www.gnu.org/software/bash/manual/html_node/Command-Substitution.html), and executed by `bash`.
+When we start analyzing the command file, we'll see that these commands which are printed to STDOUT are actually captured by something called [command substitution](https://web.archive.org/web/20221010044921/https://www.gnu.org/software/bash/manual/html_node/Command-Substitution.html){:target="_blank" rel="noopener"}, and executed by `bash`.
 So when we see an assertion that expects a certain string to be printed, and when that string looks like shell code, that's what's happening.

 Note that at the time of this writing, I'm still not sure why we print stringified versions of the commands to STDOUT, to be later evaluated by command substitution.
 I suspect the same goal could have been accomplished by: